-CERTIFIED RETIREMENT COUSELOR, CRC™ Designee
+CERTIFIED RETIREMENT COUNSELOR, CRC™ Designee

 InFRE, International Foundation for Retirement Education certification, focused on both retirement accumulation and distribution planning needs, reflecting professional competency, credibility and high ethical standards.
 CRC was created to advance recognition among retirement planning professionals.

-ACCREDITED INVESTMENT FIDUCIARY™ Desginee
+ACCREDITED INVESTMENT FIDUCIARY™ Designee

 Simply put, the term "fiduciary" applies to the more than five million individuals who have the legal responsibility for managing someone else's money.
 A fiduciary is required by law to always act in the best interests of their client, beneficiary, or retirement plan participant.
 Yet, many fiduciaries are not even aware of their duties and responsibilities.